TwiFic Doctorward Contest

 I didn't need to be a mind reader to know the story was about to take a deep dive south.

-"After the trial, I didn't really have anything to stay in Arizona for, and I needed the security deposit held on the house to leave, so I called the owners and told them I'd be out before the end of the month.
+"After the trial, I didn't really have anything to stay in Arizona for, and I needed the security deposit held on the house to survive, so I called the owners and told them I'd be out before the end of the month.
 They assured me they'd have a check waiting for me when I dropped off the keys.
 Afterwards, I went to the public library, opened an atlas to a current US map, closed my eyes and pointed to a spot on the map to relocate to.
-Afterwards, I loaded my Dad's old pickup with everything I could fit into the bed and cab, and headed northwest.
+Afterwards, I loaded my Dad's old pickup, and headed northwest.
 That's how I ended up in PA.
 I'm working at the Thriftway, and here at the bar, to save up money to cover what financial aid doesn't cover for my admission to Peninsula College next fall.
-I want the satisfaction of doing this on my own terms, Edward, and I intend to finish my bachelor of nursing degree.
+I want the satisfaction of doing this on my own terms, and intend to finish my bachelor of nursing degree.
 It's what I promised my parents long ago, what should have already happened, and what my heart has always wanted."

-Bella's voice never wavered, but her eyes belied her sadness.
-I was speechless with emotion when she finished recounting the chilling story of her recent life.
-The strength it took to tell a total stranger such sordid details of the pain she'd been through so recently astounded me, yet when most people would have curled in upon themselves and given up, Bella persevered.
+Bella's voice never wavered, but I was speechless with emotion when she finished recounting the chilling story of her life.
+The strength it took to tell a total stranger such sordid details astounded me, yet when most people would have curled in upon themselves and given up, Bella persevered.
 It only made her so much more than a pretty face to me.
-She was so fucking strong, and didn't need or want my sympathy or pity.
+She didn't need my sympathy or pity.
 She needed someone to love and cherish her for the strong and amazing woman she was.

 "I'm at a loss as to what to say, Bella.
 I hate that a beautiful, vibrant woman has suffered through such traumatic loss.
 You have risen above such sadness and tragedy, stronger than you give yourself credit for.
 I'm happy you're finishing your degree.
 The world needs more nurses, especially ones who want to care for fragile infants.
 You have no idea how much the idea of seeing you in such a role warms my heart.
 It may sound flippant, but James was a fucking idiot not to have realized what he let slip away for the thrill of getting high.
 I would never have made that mistake with you," I replied truthfully.